 MEASUREMENT AND PAYMENT.

-(REV 12-14-11) (FA 1-10-12) (1-13)
+(REV 2-7-13)

 SUBARTICLE 9-1.3 (Page 92) is deleted and the following substituted:

 9-1.3 Determination of Pay Reduction : In measurement of areas of work, where pay reductions are to be assessed, the Engineer will use the lengths and widths in the calculations based upon station to station dimensions in the Contract Documents, the station to station dimensions actually constructed within the limits designated by the Engineer; or the final dimensions measured along the final surface of the completed work within the neat lines shown in the Contract Documents or designated by the Engineer.
 The Engineer will use the method or combination of methods of measurement which will reflect with reasonable accuracy, the actual surface area of the finished work as the Engineer determines.